I want to troubleshoot errors that I receive when I use Amazon Elastic Container Service (Amazon ECS) Exec on my AWS Fargate tasks.

 - "An error occurred (TargetNotConnectedException) when calling the ExecuteCommand operation: The execute command failed due to an internal error.
 Try again later."

-To resolve common errors that occur when you use ECS Exec on Fargate tasks, it's a best practice to use AWS CloudShell.
-CloudShell comes preinstalled with the AWS Systems Manager Session Manager Agent (SSM Agent) and the AWS CLI.
+It's a best practice to use AWS CloudShell to troubleshoot ECS Exec on Fargate tasks.
+CloudShell comes preinstalled with AWS Systems Manager Agent (SSM Agent) and the AWS CLI.

 InvalidParameterException error